Look East policy (Malaysia): South Korea

 While relationship between Malaysia and South Korea were less prominent during the first Mahathir premiership, South Korea was seen as one of Malaysia foreign direct investment sources.
-On August 1983, Mahathir visited South Korea to study its rapid post-Korean War development model and work ethics.
+In August 1983, Mahathir visited South Korea to study its rapid post-Korean War development model and work ethics.
 Similar to his approach with Japan, Mahathir also sent students and industrial trainees to receive training or attend universities in South Korea although the numbers of students and industrial trainees sent to South Korea are not as much as those who were sent to Japan.

 Petronas Towers (left) and Penang Bridge (right) were built by South Korean companies.

 Following the introduction of the Look East Policy, both Malaysia and South Korea formalized numerous bilateral agreements such as the avoidance of double taxation agreement in 1982, visa abolishment agreement in 1983, technology and science co-operation agreement in 1985, and investment guarantee agreement in 1988.
 South Korea was involved in several infrastructure projects in Malaysia such as Penang Bridge that was built by Hyundai and completed in 1985 and the Tower 2 of Petronas Towers that was built by Samsung Engineering & Construction and Kukdong Engineering & Construction which was completed in 1996.
 Until 1996, a total of 235 South Korean investments projects to Malaysia worth RM4.6 billion were approved for the manufacturing sector, comprising the production of non-metallic products, electrical and electronic products, wood and wood products, rubber products and chemicals.